liflab/beepbeep-3-book/markdown/basic/README.md

     The event is: 3
     The event is: 8

 The first two outputs are identical to our original program.
-As we just explained, the first two pulls on `doubler` resulted in the background in two pulls on `source` as well.
+As was just explained, the first two calls to `pull` on `doubler` resulted in the background in two other calls to `pull` on `source`.
 The third line corresponds to the pull on `source` directly; it outputs the third event of its list, which is 3.
 However, since we pulled on `source` directly, that event never reaches the input of `doubler`.
 As far as `source` is concerned, its third event has duly been sent, and it moves on to the next.
 Therefore, when calling `pull` again on `doubler`, `source` sends it its *fourth* event (the integer 4), and hence the next line of the output is 8.

 As one can see, it generally does not make much sense to pull on processors that are not at the very end of the chain.
-To prevent the possibility of mistakes, it is possible to encapsulate a group of processors into a "box" that only gives access to the very last `Pullable`s of a chain --more on that later.
+To prevent the possibility of mistakes, it is possible to encapsulate a group of processors into a "box" that only gives access to the very last `Pullable`s of a chain --on which we will elaborate later.

 ## Processors with more than one input